kallaway/100-days-of-code/log.md

 Feelings: I felt unmotivated and I am thinking I'm forgetting easily.I don't know what to to do.
 I need more time to learn deeper.

 Day 15: December 18, 2019
-sssss

 Today's Progress: I studied on Sololearn about CSS, after I come home, I decided to start FreeCodeCamp's Project.
 I'm having hard time while designing the website.
 I will search try to make better.

-Feelings:I'm feeling better than yesterday, I'm feeling so sluggish these days, that's making me sleepy always.
+Feelings: I'm feeling better than yesterday, I'm feeling so sluggish these days, that's making me sleepy always.
 About progress, I think progress is better than perfection; so, I'll progress in my own way.

 Day 16: December 19, 2019